botlabs-xyz/botlabs-xyz.github.io/README.md

 - Privacy and legal information
 - Partner and infrastructure information

-Additional documentation will be added as our network continues to expand.
+Additional documentation will continue to be added as the Afterparty Bot Labs network expands.

 ---